nci/scores/README.md

 The [installation guide](https://scores.readthedocs.io/en/stable/installation.html) describes four different use cases for installing, using and working with this package.

-**Most users currently want the *all* installation option.** This includes the mathematical functions (scores, metrics, statistical tests etc.), the tutorial notebooks and development libraries.
+**Most users currently want the *all* installation option.** This includes the mathematical functions (scores, metrics, statistical tests etc.), the tutorial dependencies and development libraries.

 From a local checkout of the Git repository

 ```bash
 pip install -e .[all]
 ```
-To install the mathematical functions ONLY (no tutorial notebooks, no developer libraries), use the *minimal* installation option. *minimal* is a stable version with limited dependencies.
+To install the mathematical functions ONLY (no tutorial dependencies, no developer libraries), use the *minimal* installation option. *minimal* is a stable version with limited dependencies.
 This can be installed from the [Python Package Index (PyPI)](https://pypi.org/project/scores/) or with [conda](https://anaconda.org/conda-forge/scores).

 ```bash
 # PyPI